Install¶

 PGI fortran compiler¶

-If the MPI fortran command mpif90
+If the MPI fortran command mpif90 is linked to PGI fortran compiler,

 you can use the compiler by just specifying the compiler path as,